Twisted orbifold Gromov-Witten invariants: Applications to the GW theory of

 \section{Applications to the GW theory of $X\times B\mathbb{Z}_m$}

 In this section we apply the results to the Gromov-Witten theory of the orbifold $X\times B\mathbb{Z}_m$, where $X$ is a smooth complex manifold.
-The motivation lies in the study of the quantum K-theory of $X$ developed in \cite{gito}.
-Below we list the results used in that paper.
-Let $G$ be a finite group and let $\ix=X\times BG$, the stack theoretic quotient.
-We denote by $[\gamma_i]$ the conjugacy class of $\gamma_i\in G$ and by $C(\gamma)$ the centralizer of $\gamma$.
-The inertia stack of $X/G$ is the disjoint union $\coprod_{i} ([\gamma_i], X/C(\gamma_i))$.
-Therefore :
+The motivation lies in the study of the quantum K-theory of $X$.
+The results in this section are used in Section 8 in \cite{gito}.